NAATI CCL Retake: Rules, Waiting Period, and How to Pass on Your Second Attempt

 The information in this article is accurate as of April 2026.
 NAATI may update retake policies and fees — please check naati.com.au for the latest details.

 Yes, you can retake the NAATI CCL test.
-There is no mandatory waiting period between attempts and no limit on the number of retakes.
-You must pay the full AUD $814 test fee each time.
-Many candidates who do not pass on their first attempt go on to succeed with focused preparation and a clearer understanding of what the test demands.
+There's no mandatory waiting period between attempts and no limit on the number of retakes.
+The catch is the fee: each attempt is the full AUD $814, every time.
+Plenty of candidates who miss on the first try pass later, once they know what the test is actually marking and prepare for it directly.

 Can You Retake the NAATI CCL Test?

-Absolutely.
-NAATI places no restrictions on retaking the CCL test.
-You can rebook as soon as a test date is available for your language.
-Key points about the retake policy:
+Yes.
+NAATI puts no restrictions on retaking the CCL test — you can rebook as soon as a date opens up for your language.
+The policy in short:

 Before You Rebook: Consider a Test Review

-If you scored between 58 and 62.5 (Marginal Fail), you have the option to request a test review for AUD $165 within 30 days of receiving your results.
-A second examiner will re-assess your recording.
-Some candidates do have their results upgraded to a pass through this process.
+If you scored between 58 and 62.5 (Marginal Fail), you can request a test review for AUD $165 within 30 days of getting your results.
+A second examiner re-assesses your recording, and some candidates do see a fail flipped to a pass this way.

-A review is generally worth considering if you scored 60 or above.
-For scores below 58, the review is unlikely to change the outcome, and your money is better spent on preparation for a retake.
+A review is worth considering at 60 or above.
+Below 58, it rarely changes the outcome — that $165 does more for you spent on preparation for a retake.

 Diagnosing Why You Did Not Pass

-Before rebooking, take time to honestly assess what went wrong.
-Your score range gives important clues:
+Before rebooking, work out honestly what went wrong.
+Your score range is the biggest clue:

 Score 58–62.5 (Marginal Fail)

-You were very close.
-The most common issues at this level are:
+You were close.
+At this level the usual culprits are:

-Fix: Focus on completeness — practise capturing every detail in each segment, especially numbers, proper nouns, and medical or legal terms.
+Fix: Drill completeness.
+Practise capturing every detail in each segment — especially numbers, proper nouns, and medical or legal terms.

 Score 45–57 (Significant Gaps)

-You have solid bilingual ability but the interpreting skill needs more development:
+Your bilingual ability is solid, but the interpreting skill itself needs work:

-Fix: Build domain-specific vocabulary systematically and practise with realistic simulations that force you to respond in real time.
+Fix: Build domain vocabulary systematically, and practise with realistic simulations that force you to respond in real time.

 Score Below 45 (Fundamental Preparation Needed)

-Fix: Go back to basics — improve listening comprehension in both languages, build a comprehensive vocabulary bank, and complete at least 30 practice sessions before rebooking.
+Fix: Go back to basics.
+Improve listening comprehension in both languages, build a proper vocabulary bank, and complete at least 30 practice sessions before rebooking.

 A Focused 4-Week Retake Plan